The Aerobic Corridor Park in the summer

 You can add a cultural dimension to your outing and learn about the history and heritage of the Western Laurentians by following the historic circuit that spans the aerobic corridor.
 You can bike the historic circuit from Morin-Heights to Amherst.
 Information panels installed in each municipality you cross tell the story of this old Canadian National Railway track that used to crisscross part of the Laurentians transporting various merchandise.

 While you’re here, you must sample the local flavours of the organic farms located near the Aerobic Corridor.
 There are two popular places to find the energy food you need to complete your journey to the great outdoors.
-The Runaway Creeks offers more than 160 products: fruits and vegetables, meats, cheeses, etc. You can also treat yourself to the Morgan Farm, offering convenience store items and fresh bakery products.
+The Runaway Creek Farm offers more than 160 products: fruits and vegetables, meats, cheeses, etc. You can also treat yourself to the Morgan Farm, offering convenience store items and fresh bakery products.